2010 and 2011 VW Golf TDI FAQ, forum, and buying checklist

 The basics

 Compared to a 2011 VW Jetta TDI, the Golf has optional xenon headlights, an independent rear suspension, and standard 17" alloy wheels.
-The hatchback body style is also pretty useful for loading bulky items.
+The hatchback body style is also useful for loading bulky items.

 Make sure to tell all drivers of your car to only put diesel in the fuel tank!
 If you accidentally put gasoline in it, immediately stop and tow it to a mechanic!

-2010 vs. 2011 VW Golf TDI differences and revisions
+2010-2014 VW Golf TDI differences and revisions

 For 2011, Golf TDI now get 9w7 bluetooth standard.
 This is a major upgrade since the old 9w2 bluetooth did not have phonebook, menu control, or voice activation through the car.
-9w7 adds all of these features which still retaining AD2P streaming music capability like from an iphone or android.
+9w7 adds all of these features while still retaining AD2P streaming music capability like from an iphone or android.
 For more on bluetooth differences, see 1000q: mk5-mk6 VW bluetooth FAQ.
 For specifics on 9w7 bluetooth, see 1000q: 9w7 features and retrofit.
 Also see 1000q: 9w7 install #2 for a video.

 2 door 6 speed manual: $22,810